Highgate Ostrich Show Farm

 The Highgate Ostrich Show Farm is an ostrich farm located 10 kilometres south of Oudtshoorn in the Western Cape, South Africa.

-This large farm specializes in the breeding of ostriches and is open to visitors providing specialized information about the various stages of the birds development, provided with the opportunity to visit young offspring and an ostrich pen.
+This large farm specialises in the breeding of ostriches and is open to visitors.
+It offers specialised information about the various stages of the species' life and reproduction cycle and provides visitors with the opportunity to visit young offspring and view ostrich pens.

-Whilst it mainly focuses on the development of the ostrich, tourism is an important source of income and keeps the farm running.
+While its primary focus is farming ostriches, tourism is an important source of income and keeps the farm running.

 Other ostrich farms in the area include Safari Show Farm.